Nitric acid poisoning

 Seek medical help right away.
 DO NOT make a person throw up unless told to do so by Poison Control or a health care professional.

 If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a health care provider.
-Give 4 to 6 ounces of milk of magnesia, if possible.
+Give 4 to 6 ounces (120 to 180 milliliters) of milk of magnesia, if possible.

 DO NOT give water or milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.

 If the person breathed in the poison, immediately move them to fresh air.